lukemerrett/flask-migration-rollback-research/README.md

 pip install -r requirements.txt
 ```

-Then launch the Postgres database container by running:
+Then launch the Postgres database containers by running:

 ```bash
 # The "-d" flag starts it in the background to free up your terminal
 docker compose up -d
 ```

-This will launch Postgres on localhost:6456 (a non-standard port to avoid any local Postgres installs you may have).
+This will launch one Postgres on localhost:6456 and one on localhost:7845
+(non-standard ports to avoid any local Postgres installs you may have).

 ### Running each scenario